DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 ## 2. Background and Significance
 &nbsp;&nbsp;&nbsp;&nbsp;The Olympic Games are not only a platform for international competition but also a representation of global athletic development and cultural investment in sports.
 Countries have different numbers of how many athletes they send and what disciplines they participate in.
 I hypothesized that we can potentially find some deeper patterns about the features of athletic ministries in each country and accessibility.

 &nbsp;&nbsp;&nbsp;&nbsp;Network analysis can help us to find out these questions.
-By building the networks, and visualizing the relationships between athletes, countries, and disciplines as networks, we can explore who are connected, how central certain nodes are, and where clusters of similarity or collaboration might happen.
+By building the networks and visualizing the relationships between athletes, countries, and disciplines as networks, we can explore who are connected, how central certain nodes are, and where clusters of similarity or collaboration might happen.
 Concepts like bipartite graphs, degree centrality, and community detection, which was learned through **DCS 375 Network Analysis** allow us to map these interactions and quantify research in ways traditional medal counts do not.
 This project applies those techniques to the 2024 Paris Olympics to better understand the collaborative structure of global athletics.

 ## 3. Data and Data Ethics
 &nbsp;&nbsp;&nbsp;&nbsp;Now let’s talk about data.
 As mentioned in introduction, datasets are from [kaggle.com](https://www.kaggle.com/) and are called `athletes.csv` (all participants) and `medallists.csv` (all medal winners) from [Paris 2024 Olympic Summer Games](https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games?select=medallists.csv). `athletes.csv` contains variables such as `name`, `gender`, `country`, `disciplines`, `events`, `birth date`, `occupation`, `education`, etc.  `medallists.csv` has information about `medal_date`, `medal_type`, `name`, `country`, etc. In the data cleaning phase, I removed special characters such as brackets, quotation marks from `disciplines` and `events` .
 Also, I created a new dataset that contains only the variables that I plan to use.